Abhisach687/Intelligent-Assistant--Streamlit---Langchain-/readme.md

    groq_api_key= "get api key from Groq website"
 ```

-2. Create a folder name user_data and put pdfs with your personal information inside it.
+2. Create a folder named "user_data" and put pdfs with your personal information inside it.

 3. Create environment using